-While the Jewish community is spread out all around Ottawa, there are currently four neighbourhoods that host the majority of the Jewish infrastructure and therefore have a strong local Jewish populations.
-Click on any of the neighbourhood squared below to find out more about these neighbourhoods.
+While the Jewish community is spread out all around Ottawa, there are currently four neighbourhoods that host the majority of the Jewish infrastructure and therefore have strong local Jewish populations.
+Click on any of the neighbourhoods squared below to find out more about these neighbourhoods.

-The neighbourhood itself is located a short drive to downtown, while those who work in healthcare might be especially attracted to the community’s proximity to the Children’s Hospital of Eastern Ontario and the Ottawa Hospital’s General Campus.
+The neighbourhood itself is located a short drive to downtown, while those who work in healthcare might be especially attracted to the community’s proximity to the Children’s Hospital of Eastern Ontario, the Ottawa Hospital’s General Campus, the Ottawa Hospital Research Institute, and the University of Ottawa School of Medicine.

 Those who enjoy running and walking will appreciate easy access to the Rideau Canal, Mooney’s Bay Park, and the Rideau River Pathway, while those who love being outdoors in winter will enjoy the many skating rinks throughout the community.